Audio equalization: Second-order filters

 Second-order filters are capable of resonance (or anti-resonance) around a particular frequency.
 The response of a second-order filter is specified not only by its frequency but also its Q; a higher Q corresponds to a sharper response (smaller bandwidth) around a particular center frequency.
-For instance, the red response in the accompanying image cuts frequencies around 100 Hz with a higher Q than the blue response which boosts frequencies around 1000 Hz.
+For instance, the red response in the accompanying image cuts frequencies around 100 Hz with a higher Q than the blue response, which boosts frequencies around 1000 Hz.
 Higher Q's correspond to resonant behaviour in which the half-power or −3 dB bandwidth, BW, is given by:

 where F0 is the resonant frequency of the second-order filter.
 BW is the bandwidth expressed in the same frequency unit that F0 is.
 Low Q filter responses (where Q < 1/2) are not said to be resonant and the above formula for bandwidth does not apply.

 It is also possible to define the Q of a band-pass function as:

 where N is the bandwidth in octaves.
 The reverse mapping is:

 A second-order filter response with Q of less than 1/2 can be decomposed into two first-order filter functions, a low-cut and a high-cut (or boost).
 Of more interest are resonant filter functions which can boost (or cut) a narrow range of frequencies.
 In addition to specifying the center frequency F0 and the Q, the specification of the filter's zeros determines how much that frequency band will be boosted (or cut).
 Thus a parametric equalizer section will have three controls for its center frequency F0, bandwidth or Q, and the amount of boost or cut usually expressed in dB.

 The range of second-order filter functions is important because any analog filter function can be decomposed into a (usually small) number of these (plus, perhaps, simpler first-order responses).
-These are implemented directly by each section of a parametric equalizer where they are explicitly adjusted.
-And each element of a graphic equalizer based on a filter bank includes one such element whose Q is not adjustable by the user.
+These are implemented directly by each section of a parametric equalizer, where they are explicitly adjusted.
+And each element of a graphic equalizer based on a filter bank includes one such element per band whose Q and F0 is not adjustable by the user.